-- Pictures and models will be taken to assess the area.
+Pictures and models will be taken to assess the area.
 These help determine the right tooth shape and color selection, as well as help collaboration with the dental lab.
 The dental lab will make your dental bridge custom, so that it best matches the color and shape of your surrounding natural teeth and have the best cosmetic result.

 You’ll discuss your cosmetic desires and material options for the bridge with Dr. Chern.
 Detnal bridges can be made from a variety of materials, including porcelain, gold, alloys, or a combination of materials.

 A temporary bridge will be placed to protect your teeth and gums while the lab fabricates the permanent bridge framework.